tomekc/cartography_workshop/ddd_intro.md

 ---
 # How to build domain model?

 ^[KS]
-- its an experiment.
+- we did research.
+Evans, Vernone.
-- month ago we havent good tool.
-We had blurry idea how to start modeling domain.
+- month ago we havent complete tool for domain mapping.

 ---